dukeofsussex/KTANE-Assistant/README.md

 ### Password (*"Defuse Password"*)

-For each column the assistant asks for, state all 6 letters by saying the letter itself or by using the [military alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
+For each column the assistant asks for, state all 6 letters by using the [military alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).

 ---